microsoft/FluidFramework/.changeset/moody-files-argue.md

 `IRehydrateDetachedContainerProps` are the properties that needs to be supplied to the above API which contains props like URL Resolver, IDocumentServiceFactory etc which were same which were earlier used to create the `Loader` object.

+### Note on `ICreateAndLoadContainerProps`.

+Earlier the props which were used to create the `Loader` object are now moved to the above interface. `ICreateDetachedContainerProps`, `ILoadExistingContainerProps` and `IRehydrateDetachedContainerProps` which extends  `ICreateAndLoadContainerProps` also contains some additional props which will be used to create and load containers like `IFluidCodeDetails`, `IRequest` etc. Earlier these were directly passed when calling APIs like `Loader.createDetachedContainer`, `Loader.resolve` and `Loader.rehydrateDetachedContainerFromSnapshot` on the `Loader` object.
+Also, `ILoaderProps.ILoaderOptions` are not replaced with `ICreateAndLoadContainerProps.IContainerPolicies` since there will be no concept of `Loader`.